luciusmagn/magnusi.tech/posts/huoh.md

 Nevertheless, there is one "visual" thing I want to show, for future reference.
 It will come in handy.
 Here is where I really start to shine.

-Here, for your inspection, a map of the city Yiandh (pronounced 'yand', for the linguistically disabled).
+Here, for your inspection, a map of the city of Yiandh (pronounced 'yand', for the linguistically disabled).

 ![Yiandh](/media/yiandh.png)